 \subsubsection{Pseudo GT Generation}

-One advantage of the graph formulation of \ac{HF} is the high rate of robot states created.
+\replace{One advantage of the graph formulation of \ac{HF} is the high rate of robot states created.
 This design allows for an offline-optimized trajectory at (potentially) full \ac{IMU} frequency.
 The resulting trajectory is smooth and consistent (e.g., \Cref{fig:exp_anymal_indoor_eval} and the supplementary video).
 Due to the high rate and easy accessibility of this solution, it can serve well as a fast and accessible way to create post-mission pseudo \ac{GT} trajectories, to check the online performance, or as a target for learning-based estimators. }{The high state rate yields offline-optimized trajectories at up to full \ac{IMU} frequency, producing smooth and consistent results (cf. \Cref{fig:exp_anymal_indoor_eval} and the supplementary video).
 This output readily serves as post-mission pseudo \ac{GT} for evaluating online performance or training learning-based estimators.}\looseness=-1